munificent/craftinginterpreters/book/resolving-and-binding.md

 ```

 At the first marked line, only `a` is in scope.
 At the second line, both `a` and
 `b` are.
-If you consider two scopes to be the same only if they contain the same
+If you define a "scope" to be a set of declarations, then those are
-declarations, then those two lines are clearly not in the same scope, even
+clearly not the same scope -- they don't contain the same declarations.
+It's
-though they are in the same block.
-It's as if each variable declaration <span
+like each variable statement <span name="split">splits</span> the block into two
-name="split">splits</span> the block into two separate scopes, the scope before
+separate scopes, the scope before the variable is declared and the one after,
-the variable is declared and the one after, which includes the new variable.
+which includes the new variable.

 <aside name="split">